HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 While the <span style="color:Beige">Queen</span>'s motivation seems arbitrary, it is the case that the island has an aboriginal islander language, as the first people there developed their own distinct culture.
-It was suppressed during the British colonial period of the island, of course;
+It was suppressed during the British Colonial Period of the island, however;
-during which the official language was forced into English, despite the co-existence of a smaller but sizable colonist population from mostly Spain and France (and later, China and India).
+during which the official language was forced into English, despite the co-existence of a smaller but sizable colonist population from mostly Spain and France (and later, China and India) who came along with the Brits.
-Even after the island gained independence with some clever political maneuvers of the old king and the old general back in the days with the locals' support, English remained as the official languages on the island for everyone— from the dwindling British populations, to the aboriginals, to the local Spanish / French / Chinese / Indian communities.
+Even after the island gained independence with the clever political maneuvers from the old king (and the old general) decades ago with the locals' support, English remained as the official languages on the island for everyone— from the dwindling British populations, to the aboriginals, to the local Spanish / French / Chinese / Indian communities.